kurtosis-tech/kurtosis/api/golang/README.md

 # Kurtosis Go SDK

 This guide provides instructions and code snippets to help you get started with the Kurtosis Go SDK.
-The SDK enables you to create and manage enclaves programmatically, without having to rely on Kurtosis UI or CLI.
+The SDK enables you to create and manage enclaves programmatically, without having to rely on the Kurtosis Enclave Manager (UI) or the Kurtosis CLI.

 ## Setting Up